Heartstone Herbal School

 Heartstone Herbal School lives at the heart of our Center & sponsors most of our educational programs.
 Most courses focus on plant medicine or include herbs as part of the curriculum.

-Our Herbal Apprenticeship Program is offered annually over 6 weekends between May or June & October.
+Our Herbal Apprenticeship is an immersion program offered annually over 6 weekends between May & October.
 This program offers an in-depth foundation for the life-long journey of becoming a practitioner of herbal medicine.
 Due to the nature of the curriculum, students stay at Heartstone throughout program weekends.
 Please contact us before registering if you have any questions about requirements for participation.

-We offer half-day and full-day workshops that provide informative and fun-filled learning in an aspect of herbal medicine.
-The Herbal Creams & Salves Workshop is offered 2-3 times each year.
-Each year, we also offer 1-2 weekends with guest teachers who share their wisdom on special topics of interest.
-In previous years, guest instructors have included Aviva Romm, Chris Marano & Rocio Alarcon.
+We also offer courses with guest teachers who share their wisdom on special topics of interest.
+In previous years, guest instructors have included Aviva Romm, Chris Marano, & Rocio Alarcon.

 Details of all workshops can be found below.

 NOTE : A number of courses are available for LMT NYS & National CEUs.

-Each year we accept 30 new students into the program and there is a non-refundable deposit of $250 to save your spot.
+Each year we accept 30 new students into the program.
+There is a non-refundable deposit of $250 to save your spot.